 Penalty: a fine of $2 000.

-[Regulation 34 inserted in Gazette 10 Sep 2010 p.
+[Regulation 34 inserted: Gazette 10 Sep 2010 p.
 4384-6.]

 35. Surface area of displays in cigar cabinets

 For the purposes of assessing the surface area of tobacco products and packages in a cigar cabinet under section 23(4)(b), the total surface area of the outside surface of the cigar cabinet’s transparent window is to be taken to be the total surface area of tobacco products and packages in the cabinet.